Nek5000/nekRS/doc/source/tutorials/fdlf.rst

 ________________

-This tutorial assumes that you have installed *NekRS* in your home directory and have setup your :ref:`execution PATH<sec:PATH>`.
+This tutorial assumes that you have installed *NekRS* in your home directory and have setup your :ref:`PATH <nekrs_home>`.
 You can either follow the example with the files in the fdlf directory within examples directory of nekRS, or create it within a directory of your choice.

-If you have chosen to create the example as following along, for the initial mesh generation, you will need to compile the tools ``genbox`` and ``genmap`` from *Nek5000*.
+If you have chosen to create the example as following along, you will need to compile the two *Nek5000* tools ``genbox`` for the initial mesh generation and ``visnek`` to visualise the final result.
 Please follow the instructions in the :ref:`Building the Nek5000 Tool Scripts <scripts>` section.

 Mesh Generation